lwainright/upstreampstapp/README.md

 - Name and phone you provide — your choice, every time

 ### Admin Visibility
 Supervisors and admins see **zero** individual data.
-Analytics are agency-level only — no names, no conversations, no personal information of any kind.
+Analytics are agency-level only — no names, no conversations, no personal information.

 ---